Quicr/quicr-protocol-spec/moq-arch.md

 # QuicR characteristics and its Relationship to existing streaming standards

+[To DO] Shold we say something about RTP!

 It must be obvious by now that QuicR and its architetcure uses similar concepts and delivery mechanisms to those used by streaming standards such as HLS and MPEG-DASH.
 Specifically the use of a CDN-like delivery network, the use of named objects and the receiver-triggered media/data delivery.
 However there are fundamental characteristics that QuicR provides to enable ultra low latency delivery for interactive applications such as conferncing and gaming.

-* To support low latency the granulaity of named objects ,in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
+* To support low latency the granulaity of delivered objects ,in terms of time duration, need to be quite small making it complicated for clients to request each object individually.
 QuicR uses a publish and subcription semantic along with a wildcard name format to simplify and speed object delivery.

-* QuicR enables applications operating in an ultra latency mode to use Quic datagram for their media/object delivery.
-This removes the head-of-line blocking issue associated with streams and  enables the use of resiliency mechanisms more suitable for low latency realtime delivery than the strict retransmission mechanism currently used for streams.
+* Some realtime applications operating in ultra latency mode require immediate object delivery once objects are avaiable without having to wait for previous objects that have not yet been delivered due to network loss or out of order network delivery.
+QuicR eliminates this head-of-line blocking issue by allowing applications to use Quic datagrams for object delivery.
 Note that QuicR allows for both Quic datagram and stream usage based on applicatio's latency requirements.

 * QuicR supports resiliency mechanisms that are more suitable for low latency realtime delivery such as FEC and selective retransmission.